GSA-TTS/tts.gsa.gov/pages/jointts/positions/account-manager.md

 # Make sure to leave the | on the first line.
 Begin your text by returning to the next line and
 # indenting once.
 role_summary: |
+   This opportunity is located in the Technology Transformation Services (TTS) Solutions Division’s  Cloud.gov team.
+The Cloud.gov team is remote-first and is composed of experts across web application development, design, software engineering, platform engineering, cybersecurity and security engineering.

+  Cloud.gov helps government agencies buy, build, and secure modern cloud services by operating a managed cloud platform based on AWS infrastructure that is tailored to meet government scale and security needs.
+Cloud.gov makes it easier and faster for federal agencies to host and update websites, APIs, and other digital services, so that agencies can focus on their mission and more quickly serve the American public.

+  As an Account Manager in Cloud.gov, you are the first point of contact for new customers coming to learn about our services, and one of many people on the team contributing to exceptional customer experience throughout the customer relationship.
+You’ll enable prospective and current customers to clarify their technology needs and understand how Cloud.gov products and services can help them with those needs.
+You’ll collaborate with engineers, customer success, and agreements staff to respond to prospective customer inquiries, assist customers in renewing service, and tell the story of how our Cloud products and services make mission delivery easier for our customers.
+As we grow our product and service offerings, you’ll be part of shaping our business processes and communications, creating repeatable patterns for building customer relationships and scoping their needs, and pricing our products to be competitive in the federal marketplace.
+You’ll also help us to establish and refine the business metrics for these new offerings so that we know when we’re successful and how we need to improve.

+  This is an opportunity to refine and grow our business development practices, and deliver on making Cloud.gov infrastructure and services easy for our customers to buy and use.

+  Account managers on our team are:
+- Collaborative: you bring empathy and curiosity into customer conversations to better understand specific technical and business requirements and describe how we can serve those needs , while leaning on the strengths and skills of team members from other disciplines.
+- Organized: you skillfully advance our customers through all stages of the intake and renewal processes more quickly and efficiently, from initial outreach through agreement and onboarding.
+- Knowledgeable: you are eager to learn about and explain our products and services, to demonstrate to  customers how Cloud.gov infrastructure, tools, and services can serve their needs, and to connect customers with the information and context they need to make smart technology choices.

 # Make sure to leave the | on the first line.
 Begin your text by returning to the next line and
 # indenting once.